junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I understand."
 Cas stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.

 "Get some rest, Dean," Cas says, his hands holding some of Dean's weight until making sure he's secure on his own bed.
-Then he gestures the other end of the corridor.
+Then he gestures the other end of the hallway.
 "I'll just take the guest room."

 "Night, Cas," Dean mumbles, though Castiel suspects he might already fell in sleep before finishing the sentence.